GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/U2F.md

 If U2F should be the default authentication mechanism for all access, change both fields to U2F.

 !!!
 Note
-    If U2F is set as the default authentication mechanism for all access, users will **not** be able to access protected resources while using a mobile device or a browser that doesn't support U2F (e.g. Internet Explorer).
+    If U2F is set as a default authentication mechanism users will **not** be able to access the protected resource(s) while using a mobile device or a browser that does not support U2F (e.g. Internet Explorer).

 ## U2F Login Page
 Below is an illustration of the Gluu Server's default U2F login page: